AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Methods

+In the HLoc pipeline, given a query image \( I^q \), an image retrieval (IR) model retrieves the top-\( k \) images from a reference database \( D \), ranked by the cosine similarity of their global descriptors, as illustrated in Figure~\ref{fig:hloc}.
+HLoc then establishes 2D-2D correspondences between the query image \( I^q \) and the retrieved images utilizing feature matching.
+By combining these 2D-2D correspondences with the 3D scene model, HLoc establishes 2D-3D correspondences between \( I^q \) and the scene, and predicts a 6DoF camera pose \( \hat{p}_k = [\mathbf{\hat{x}}_k, \mathbf{\hat{q}}_k] \).

-HLoc pipelines implement IR models to fetch $k$ images similar to the query image in a database by ranking the cosine similarity of global descriptors as shown in Figure~\ref{fig:hloc}.
-Feature matching is the bottleneck of the current HLoc pipeline; it takes around 100 to 200 milliseconds for one image pair, even on good modern GPUs.
-The larger the $k$, the longer it takes to feature matching.
+Feature matching is the bottleneck of Hloc.
+The larger the $k$, the longer it takes to perform feature matching.
 We show the detailed data in Section~\ref{subsec:se}.
-Our objective is to reduce the feature-matching cost by retrieving a different number of relevant database images for different queries while maintaining robustness and accuracy.
-We first investigate several mainstream IR methods, AP-GeM~\cite{GARL17}, NetVLAD~\cite{arandjelovic2016netvlad}, and EigenPlaces~\cite{Berton_2023_EigenPlaces}, to show the match ratio is highly corresponding to visual similarity between query and training images and different queries have different benefits for accuracy when increasing the number of $k$.
-So we argue that existing methods retrieve an equal number of images for all queries is a waste of processing time and computation power.
+We aim to reduce the feature-matching cost by retrieving top-$k^*$ reference images, $k^* \leq k$ for the different query image $I^q$ while maintaining robustness and accuracy.
+We first investigate several mainstream image retrieval methods, including AP-GeM~\cite{GARL17}, NetVLAD~\cite{arandjelovic2016netvlad}, and EigenPlaces~\cite{Berton_2023_EigenPlaces}.
+We aim to show that feature matching strongly correlates with the global visual similarity between query and reference database images.
+Furthermore, different queries benefit to varying degrees from increasing $k$ in terms of accuracy.
+So we argue that existing methods of retrieving an equal number of images for all queries are a waste of time and computational power.

-\subsection{Relationship between match ratio and similarity}
+\subsection{Relationship between \textit{match ratio} and similarity}

 Given a query image $I^q$, the image database is $D$.
-An IR model $E$ extracts the global descriptors of the query image $I^q$ as $g_q$. $E$ extracts the global descriptors of reference images $I^r, I^r \in D$ as $g_r$.
+An IR model $E$ extracts the global descriptors of the query image $I^q$ as $g^q$. $E$ extracts the global descriptors of reference images $I^r, I^r \in D$ as $g^r$.
 The similarity between $I^q$ and $I^r$ is

-Similarly, a local feature extraction model $F$ extracts the local feature of the query image $I^q$ as $f_q$. $F$ extracts the local feature of $I^r$ as $f^r$.
+Similarly, a local feature extraction model $F$ extracts the local feature of the query image $I^q$ as $f^q$. $F$ extracts the local feature of $I^r$ as $f^r$.
 The number of local feature points of $I^q$ is $N(f^q)$, and the number of matched local features between $f^r$ and $f^q$ is $M(f^q, f^r)$.
-We define the match ratio as:
+We define the \textit{match ratio} as: